As a kid, I can remember using tokens to ride the MTA

 Metro and for the riders?
 What's your opinion?
 Do you have

 an hour to kill waiting for a bus?
+See all the bus and rail routes on

 The Metro Trip Planner